By Tomasz

 Let’s compare preview templates.

+in line 7.
 I will explain this in Common Issues below.
-If you jump to the Add styles
+If you jump to the

 section for a moment you can see the data flow between the template, configuration, and form field.